 The charitable objectives of the Richard Waynforth Trust are to provide "relief in need for members and attenders of the Area Meeting" through grant making.
 In October 2014, the Charity Commission extended the trust's geographical coverage to include both Southern East Anglia and Norfolk & Waveney Area Meetings.
+In January 2025 the objectives were widened to include charities, social enterprises and community projects that are based within 10 miles of a Quaker Meeting in Norfolk, Suffolk or north Essex.
 The relief-in-need currently includes paying for household bills, transport to and from Meetings for Worship, essential home refurbishment, household items and electrical appliances, mobility aids, training to get back to work, emergency travel, respite care and home help.
 The trust also finances attendance at Britain Yearly Meeting, Junior Yearly Meeting and Yearly Meeting Gathering for members and attenders who would otherwise find it financially difficult to attend.